naseemakhtar994/easySocial/README.md

 -something bullshit you probably faced here!

-So I did even more research (GOGLE!) & came up with a great solution & even wrapped it in a simple "API" for your social media needs.
+So I did even more research (GOOGLE!) & came up with a great solution & even wrapped it in a simple "API" for your social media needs.

 At The Moment I Only Support: "ATMIOS"